 What Are Your Potential Sources of Recovery for Your Losses?

-A motorcycle accident can occur when there’s a collision or if the motorcycle operator has to lay down the bike.
-Either type of accident can cause significant injuries to a passenger.
-What are the potential sources of recovery when you’re hurt as a passenger on a motorcycle?
+You were riding on the back of a motorcycle when the accident happened.
+Whether there was a collision or the motorcycle operator had to lay the bike down, you’ve suffered significant injuries.
+What are the potential sources of recovery when you’ve been hurt as a passenger on a motorcycle?

-The first place you typically look is to other motorists involved in the crash.
+The first place you’ll typically look is at any other motorists involved in the crash.
 As a general rule, most motor vehicle accident claims are based on legal theory of negligence.
-That means that, with respect to another motorist, you’ll have to show that they failed to act reasonably (operate the bike as a reasonable person would) under the circumstances, thereby causing the accident and the losses you suffered.
+That means that, with respect to another motorist, you’ll have to show a failure to act reasonably (operate the bike as a reasonable person would) under the circumstances, which caused the accident and resulted in actual losses you suffered.

-Designer, Manufacturer, Distributor, or Retailer of a Defective Product
+The Designer, Manufacturer, Distributor or Retailer of a Defective Product

-You may be able to file a product liability claim against any party in the chain of manufacture or distribution if your accident is caused by the malfunction or breakdown of a component of the motorcycle, another car, or some other device.
+You may be able to file a product liability claim against any party in the chain of distribution, should your accident be caused by the malfunction or breakdown of a component of the motorcycle, another car or some other device.

 Contact Our Office